Sambyeolcho Rebellion: Anti-Mongol struggle

-After the end of military rule in Koryö, Wönjong decided to heed the Mongol demands to move the capital back to Kaesöng.
-By doing so Wonjong, dealt the deathblow to the Koryö military's rule and the more than thirty year long war against the Mongols.
+After the end of military rule in Koryŏ, Wŏnjong decided to heed the Mongol demands to move the capital back to Kaesŏng.
+By doing so Wonjong, dealt the deathblow to the Koryŏ military's rule and the more than thirty year long war against the Mongols.
 Despite this, as a concession he had to relocate the Koryo capital back to the mainland, which was within striking distance for the Mongol Yuan armies.
 The military at the temporary capital on Kanghwa-do Island rejected Wonjong's concessions to the Mongols as they feared the loss of their influence and that Wonjong would hand over the register of the Sambyeolcho.
 Knowing they would have no role in Koryo under Mongol influence, they revolvted and sought to overthrow Wonjong by placing the Duke of On on the throne.

 The Sambyeolcho, led by Pae Chung-son, revolted against the government.
 Systematically blocking passage between Gangwha and the mainland, they brought nearby islands and coastal regions under their domain.
 They gave up Ganghwa Island and fled to Jindo Island in the southwest.

 Although the Sambyeolcho raided the coastlines of Jeolla Province, Jindo Island started to face food shortages by January 1271.
 In February, the court of Kublai Khan's Yuan dynasty called for the Sambyeolcho's surrender and by April the Yuan court decided to crush the rebels.
 While the Sambyeolcho excelled in naval guerilla warfare, their base at Chindo was vulnerable to the Mongol-Koryo force.
-Led by Mongol commander Hindu, Koryõ defector Hong Tagu and Kim Panggyong, Chindo was conquered after heavy fighting and the survivors fled.
+Led by Mongol commander Hindu, Koryŏ defector Hong Tagu and Kim Panggyong, Chindo was conquered after heavy fighting and the survivors fled.
 Kim Panggyong reckoned the government army had captured over 10,000 family members and several tens of warships.